MARTIN ADOLFSSON: New Cairo, Cairo, Egypt (limited edition print)

 $800.00 – $1,600.00

-Martin Adolfsson’s images look deceptively simple but explore what’s beneath the surface.
+Martin Adolfsson’s conceptual photography might look deceptively simple but his work explores what’s beneath the surface.
 Here, this lone billboard in a middle of a desert hints at developments to come.

 Artist: Martin Adolfsson